Cooke/tybscri/README.md

 # Tybscri

 An statically typed embeddable scripting language with an HTML editor.
+The language is inspired by Kotlin and TypeScript.

 ## Syntax